metio/terraform-provider-k8s/docs/data-sources/sfn_services_k8s_aws_activity_v1alpha1_manifest.md

 Required:

 - `name` (String) The name of the activity to create.
-This name must be unique for your AWSaccount and region for 90 days.
-For more information, see Limits Relatedto State Machine Executions (https://docs.aws.amazon.com/step-functions/latest/dg/limits.html#service-limits-state-machine-executions)in the AWS Step Functions Developer Guide.A name must not contain:   * white space   * brackets < > { } [ ]   * wildcard characters ? *   * special characters ' # %  ^ | ~ ' $ & , ; : /   * control characters (U+0000-001F, U+007F-009F)To enable logging with CloudWatch Logs, the name should only contain 0-9,A-Z, a-z, - and _.
+This name must be unique for your AWS account and region for 90 days.
+For more information, see Limits Related to State Machine Executions (https://docs.aws.amazon.com/step-functions/latest/dg/limits.html#service-limits-state-machine-executions) in the AWS Step Functions Developer Guide.
+A name must not contain: * white space * brackets < > { } [ ] * wildcard characters ? * * special characters ' # % ^ | ~ ' $ & , ; : / * control characters (U+0000-001F, U+007F-009F) To enable logging with CloudWatch Logs, the name should only contain 0-9, A-Z, a-z, - and _.

 Optional:

-- `tags` (Attributes List) The list of tags to add to a resource.An array of key-value pairs.
-For more information, see Using Cost AllocationTags (https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html)in the AWS Billing and Cost Management User Guide, and Controlling AccessUsing IAM Tags (https://docs.aws.amazon.com/IAM/latest/UserGuide/access_iam-tags.html).Tags may only contain Unicode letters, digits, white space, or these symbols:_ . : / = + - @. (see [below for nested schema](#nestedatt--spec--tags))
+- `tags` (Attributes List) The list of tags to add to a resource.
+An array of key-value pairs.
+For more information, see Using Cost Allocation Tags (https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the AWS Billing and Cost Management User Guide, and Controlling Access Using IAM Tags (https://docs.aws.amazon.com/IAM/latest/UserGuide/access_iam-tags.html).
+Tags may only contain Unicode letters, digits, white space, or these symbols: _ . : / = + - @. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--tags"></a>
 ### Nested Schema for `spec.tags`